iiuni/bazydanych2024/project-en.md

 The data will not be inconsistent (in particular, there will not be two papers by the same author on the same day with different affiliations), but it may happen that papers are not added in chronological order.
 Functions are always called with correct parameters, of the appropriate types, as per the specification below.

-*Note: These are significantly simplified evaluation rules, interested parties can refer to the relevant [regulation](https://isap.sejm.gov.pl/isap.nsf/download.xsp/WDU20220000661/O/D20220661.pdf).*
+*Note: These are significantly simplified evaluation rules, if you are interested you can refer to the relevant [regulation](https://isap.sejm.gov.pl/isap.nsf/download.xsp/WDU20220000661/O/D20220661.pdf).*

 ### What will be evaluated?